 To-ji was one of two guardian temples of former Japan's capital.
 Built in 794, To-ji became central seminary of Esoteric Buddhism.
-Today, it retains its original layout and architecture style and is known for a large number of treasures.
+Today, it retains its original layout and architecture style.
+Temple is known for a large number of treasures.

 Five-tiered pagoda of To-ji is a symbol of Kyoto.
-It is the highest pagoda in Japan, measuring 57 m (187 ft).
-It was burned down four times after being struck by lighting.
+It is the highest pagoda in Japan, measuring 57 m/ 187 ft.
+Struck by lightning it burned down four times.
 The present pagoda was built in 1644.

 Kondo (Main Hall) in To-ji, rebuilt after fire in 1603 houses the statues of the Yakushi Trinity: Yakushi-nyorai and his two attendants, Nikko and Gakko Bosatsu.

 Kodo (Lecture Hall) was reconstructed many times after earthquakes, fires, and typhoons.
 Retaining its original appearance this hall houses twenty-one Buddhist statues brought from China.
 They stand in formation of the Karman Mandala.
 Unlike the usual arrangement of figures in ordinary Buddhism, this one has a meaning of Esoteric Buddhism.